GRvanderPloeg/CMTFtoolbox/README.md

 Please use the following citation when using this package:

-- van der Ploeg, G. R., F. White, Westerhuis, J., Heintz-Buschart, A., & Smilde, A. (2024).
+- van der Ploeg, G. R., White, F. T. G., Westerhuis, J., Heintz-Buschart, A., & Smilde, A. (2024).
 ACMTF-R: multi-way data integration of biological variation of interest (manuscript in preparation).

 ## Usage